shounakshastri/shounakshastri.github.io/_Steganography/BasicStego.md

 stg_img = reshape(steg_img, m, n) % Reshape the stego image to the original dimensions
 ```

 Higher LSB planes can be used if the size of the secret data is more.
 The secret data is extracted by simply extracting the LSBs of the stego image.
+You might have noticed that the original LSBs have been discarded.
+Thus, the original image cannot be recovered.
+If it is important to recover the original image, then a separate file with the original LSBs has to be sent through a secure channel.
+But, this poses a question that breaks LSB replacement as a method with reversibility.
+The question is that, if there is a secure channel available which can send data to the receiver without leaking it to third parties, why should we bother to hide the data in the first place?
+We can directly send our secret data on the secure channel and be done with it.
+This is one of the main factors which has led to further research in LSB based data hiding techniques.

 ### Histogram shifting